 - Petty cash funds should be properly secured at all times.
-Access to the funds should be restricted to one person (e.g., the petty cash custodian or a specified cashier). - Cash on hand and receipts for disbursements made should always equal the assigned amount of the petty cash fund. - Petty cash funds are subject to unannounced verifications by management of the responsible department and/or the Business Office.
+Access to the funds should be restricted to one person (e.g., the petty cash custodian or a specified cashier). - Cash on hand and receipts for disbursements made should always equal the assigned amount of the petty cash fund. - Petty cash funds are subject to unannounced verifications by the Business Office.
 At the time of the audit, the petty cash custodian must provide a full accounting of the fund.